How to Manage Stress Levels

 - Does the screen usually act as the social catalyst in your home?
 Try turning it off and talking or playing a game together.

-- Whilst socializing in person is always preferable, where it’s not as possible due to distance or lockdown restrictions, use modern technology.
+- Whilst socializing in person is always preferable, where it’s not as possible, use modern technology.
 Video chat apps like Zoom and WhatsApp are wonderful ways of staying in contact with loved ones further away.
 If you struggle with using this technology, we have useful, easy to follow, video guides you can use to get started.

 - Building on from the “do” above, it’s important to try not to rely on technology for all communication.
 It can be easy to slip into bad habits of thinking you are in touch with your friends and family because you’ve seen some photos on your Facebook feed, but don’t let this replace real quality time/phone conversations.